junxit/us-congress-bills-111/metadata.md

 - 2009-09-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 726). (text: CR H9819)
 - 2009-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 2 (Roll no. 726).(text: CR H9819)
 - 2009-09-23 — Received in the Senate, read twice.
+- 2009-09-25 — Amendment SA 2556 agreed to in Senate by Unanimous Consent.
+- 2009-09-25 — Amendment SA 2556 proposed by Senator Reid for Senator Landrieu. (consideration: CR S9890; text: CR S9890) To improve the bill.
+- 2009-09-25 — Measure laid before Senate by unanimous consent. (consideration: CR S9890)
+- 2009-09-25 — Passed Senate with an amendment by Unanimous Consent. (text: CR S9890)
+- 2009-09-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S9890)
+- 2009-09-25 — Senate amendment agreed to: Amendment SA 2556 agreed to in Senate by Unanimous Consent.
+- 2009-09-25 — Senate amendment proposed (on the floor): Amendment SA 2556 proposed by Senator Reid for Senator Landrieu.(consideration: CR S9890; text: CR S9890)
+- 2009-09-25 — Senate amendment submitted